ryo-ohki-code/sideshift-payment-integration-node/README.md

-# sideshift-API-payment-wrapper Node.js
+# sideshift-api-payment-toolkit Node.js

 This Node.js library **Simplifies cryptocurrency payment integration** for developers who want to accept crypto payments without building complex blockchain infrastructure.

-It enables cryptocurrency payments in your project by interacting with the [SideShift API](https://sideshift.ai/) using the [sideshift-api-node](https://github.com/ryo-ohki-code/sideshift-api-node) module.
+It enables cryptocurrency payments in your project by interacting with the [SideShift API](https://sideshift.ai/a/9iuC2qrEj) using the [sideshift-api](https://www.npmjs.com/package/sideshift-api) module.
 Allowing you to integrate cryptocurrency payment processing in any Node.js project with just a few tweaks.

 With real-time payment processing support, polling for transaction confirmations, 250+ cryptocurrencies and multi-currency support including USD, EUR, JPY, etc.